Generic name: codeine and promethazine (KOE deen and proe METH a zeen)

 What other drugs will affect codeine and promethazine?

-Other drugs may interact with codeine and promethazine, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+This list is not complete.
+Other drugs may affect codeine and promethazine, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible interactions are listed here.

 - Side Effects